gdcc/dataverse-ansible/README.md

 # Dataverse Ansible role

 This [Ansible][ansible] role aims to install [Dataverse][dataverse] and its prerequisites.
-The role installs PostgreSQL, GlassFish/Payara and other prerequisites, then deploys Dataverse.
+The role installs Apache, PostgreSQL, GlassFish/Payara and other prerequisites, then deploys Dataverse.

 ## Quickstart